Supermassive Black Holes at High Redshift are Expected to be Obscured by their Massive Host Galaxies' Inter Stellar Medium: Galaxy samples

 The ALMA Spectroscopic Survey (ASPECS) Large Program \citep{decarli19,aravena20,walter20} is a 4.6 arcmin$^2$ blank-field survey at the center of the 7Ms CDFS \citep{luo17}.
 The ASPECS area falls within the 11 arcmin$^2$ covered by the Hubble Ultra Deep Field (HUDF, \citealt{beckwith06}), and roughly overlaps with the Hubble eXtremely Deep Field (XDF), i.e. the region of the HUDF with the deepest near-IR observations \citep{illingworth13}.
 The ALMA observations were performed in both band 3 (3 mm) and 6 (1.2 mm), with the main aim of reconstructing the content of molecular gas and dust in galaxies over cosmic time through the detection of carbon monoxide (CO) lines and mm continuum emission \citep{decarli19,aravena20}.

 The ASPECS 1.2 continuum observations reach an ultimate depth of $\sim$10 $\mu$Jy $rms$ \citep{aravena20}.
 We considered both the main sample of 35 high-fidelity ALMA detections and the secondary sample of 26 lower-fidelity ALMA detections with optical and/or near-IR priors, from which we removed galaxies without redshifts or with stellar masses below $10^{10}\;M_{\odot}$ (the upper bound of the sample is $M_*=3\times10^{11}\msun$).
-This leaves a total of 32 detected galaxies with redshifts (either spectroscopic or photometric) in the range $z=0.4-2.8$.
+This leaves a total of 41 detected galaxies with redshifts (either spectroscopic or photometric) in the range $z=0.4-2.8$.
 The ISM masses $M_{gas}$ of ASPECS galaxies have been estimated in several ways, and the various methods produced results consistent with each other \citep{aravena20}.
 As described in Section~\ref{sect:gasmass}, we considered the $M_{gas}$ values derived from the dust masses assuming a fixed gas-to-dust mass ratio $\delta_{GDR}$.
 The selection function for the ISM (dust) mass of ASPECS galaxies is rather flat as a function of redshift (see e.g. Fig.~8 in \citealt{aravena20} and Fig~\ref{mdz} here): molecular gas masses down to $\sim 3\times 10^{9}\,M_{\odot}$ can be detected equally well at $z\sim 0.4-4$.
 The angular resolution of ALMA data in ASPECS is $\sim 1.3''$ FWHM, which is not enough to provide a reliable estimate of the extension of either the dust or molecular gas emission of high-$z$ galaxies.
 As an example, at the median redshift of the sample, $z=1.5$, ASPECS would only resolve galaxies with half-light radii $>5.5$~kpc, whereas the typical galaxy radius at that redshift is $\sim3$~kpc \citep{allen17}.
-We will then resort to galaxy sizes as estimated from stellar light in the optical-rest frame bands using the HST F160W photometry from CANDELS (\citealt{grogin11,koekemoer11}; see Section~\ref{sect:galsize}).
+We will then resort to galaxy sizes as estimated from stellar light in the optical-rest frame bands using the HST F160W photometry from CANDELS (\citealt{grogin11,koekemoer11}.
+We anticipate that a reliable optical size estimate is available for 32 galaxies out of the 41 massive galaxies in ASPECS (see Section~\ref{sect:galsize}).